Car Accident Compensation Examples And Injury Payouts

 To learn more about making a personal injury claim for compensation for a car accident, contact our team of advisors today.
 They can offer a free consultation and more help surrounding the claims process.

-What Is The Whiplash Reform Programme?
+What Is The Whiplash Reform Programme And Does It Affect My Claim?

 When seeking car accident claim payouts, it’s important to consider whether the whiplash reforms could affect your settlement.
 As per changes brought in by the Whiplash Reform Programme, you will need to make your road traffic accident claim for whiplash or soft tissue injuries in a different way if the following applies: